MihaiDamian/yamaha-powersync/README.md

 Basic usage instructions
 ------------------------

-Open `yamaha-powersync.py` and replace the IP in `HOSTNAME` with your receivers' IP address.
+Open `yamaha-powersync.py` and replace the IP in `HOSTNAME` with your receiver's IP address.
 Make sure you've previously assigned a static IP for the receiver.

 To power on your receiver: